cloudhubke/include-files/README.md

 | useGlobalIdForKeyName |  if `useGlobalIdForKeyName` is set to true, don't lowercase the identity to get the keyname-- just use the globalId.
 | replaceExpr | in identity: use this regex to remove substrings like 'Controller' or 'Service' and replace them with the value of `replaceVal`
 | replaceVal  | see above. default value: '' |
-| aggregate   | if enabled, include-all will build the result dictionary by merging all of the target modules together.
+| aggregate   | if enabled, include-files will build the result dictionary by merging all of the target modules together.
 Note: Each module must export a dictionary in order for this to work (e.g. for building a configuration dictionary from a set of config files).